frockett/astro-portfolio-website/src/content/posts/deploy-grafana-loki-with-coolify.md

 - *Lets me view all logs (from the backend API and the website itself) in a centralized place and set alerts for certain events.*
 - *Runs on a modestly-priced VPS--specifically a Hetzner CPX21 with 4GB RAM*

 The last two requirements are what we'll be addressing today.
 They're a tricky pair.
-A solution like Logstash, part of the ELK stack, has a default heap size of 1GB <a href="https://stackoverflow.com/questions/62049858/how-much-cpu-memory-storage-at-least-i-need-to-use-elk">according to this answer on stackoverflow</a>.
+A solution like Logstash, part of the ELK stack, has a default heap size of 1GB <a href="https://stackoverflow.com/questions/62049858/how-much-cpu-memory-storage-at-least-i-need-to-use-elk" target="_blank">according to this answer on stackoverflow</a>.
 While that's not too big, I want to keep the resource usage as low as possible because I will be running a number of other services on the same VPS.

-I ended up deciding to go with <a href="https://github.com/grafana/loki">Loki</a>, from the creators of Grafana (which I will use for the UI dashboard).
+I ended up deciding to go with <a href="https://github.com/grafana/loki" target="_blank">Loki</a>, from the creators of Grafana (which I will use for the UI dashboard).
 Loki is extremely resource efficient, open-source, and free.
 All three are also true for the Grafana Dashboard.

 The highly-modular nature of Grafana means that I can set up Loki for logs now, connect them, and continue to add components to my monitoring stack which operate independently of each other.
 This flexibility is very appealing to me, and it means my stack can grow when it needs to, not before.

 ## Installing Grafana and Loki with Coolify
 I've written about how I [use Coolify](/blog/astro-with-coolify) to host my personal website.
 I use Coolify to manage almost all of my servers.
 I'll be using it again to deploy my monitoring stack.

-Deploying Grafana with Coolify is dead simple, since it is one of the services [available for one-click setup](https://coolify.io/docs/services/grafana/) in the Coolify UI.
+Deploying Grafana with Coolify is dead simple, since it is one of the services <a href="https://coolify.io/docs/services/grafana/" target="_blank">available for one-click setup</a> in the Coolify UI.
 Just create your project, add a resource, and find Grafana in the list of available services.
 Set the empty password fields with a secure password.
 Assign a domain to it and you're good to go.
 I've chosen to install Grafana with Postgresql, although to be quite honest with you, I'm not totally sure whether that or the simple Grafana one-click setup option is better.

 Either way, that is why you'll see some references and environment variables for Postgres below.
 You can safely ignore them if you aren't using Postgres.